 Below is a response to one of our customers from MSU Extension when he inquired about frequency of ash borer injections: This is similar to suggestions offered last year to one of our customers.

 Please read the extension's thoughts and then our comments.
+The next few paragraphs (in red) were from Mary Wilson.
+Following that is our thoughts and discussion.

 The latest research is showing some insecticides are effective for 3 years.
 So, it depends on what is being used, dosage, and how it is applied.
 Emamectin benzoate injections, ( one brand is Tree-age) can protect for three years.
 Soil drenches or basal sprays protect for one or two years.
 This document updated in 2019 explains the treatment options available and how long they are effective: